ais1209/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 *Imputation strategy*.
 The imputation of the missing data is done by replacing the missing values for the number of steps with the mean for that 5-minute interval across all days, since it is already available.
-The row numbers corresponding to the missing values are stored in the *locateMissing* vector; for each one of these rows, the corresponding interval identifier is read from the *interval* column and then located in the avgSteps data frame, which contains the intervals and the corresponding average number of steps across all days.
+The row numbers corresponding to the missing values are stored in the *locateMissing* vector; for each one of these rows, the corresponding interval identifier is read from the *interval* column in *rawData*, and then located in the *avgSteps* data frame.
 Missing data on that particular row is imputed using the average value for the number of steps.
 Data set *myData* is created, equal to the original dataset, but with the missing data filled in.

 ```r
 locateMissing <- which(is.na(rawData$steps))